Month: October 2017

 More than One Perfect Lie

 Brennan’s true identity is central to the story line.
 But in my opinion the heart of the tale is found in the three moms.
-The undercover agent is trying to discern which member of the baseball team is the patsy for a homegrown terror plot is.
+The undercover agent is trying to discern which member of the baseball team is the patsy for a homegrown terror plot.
 Yet I felt more involved in the moms of the players.
 I don’t think this happened because I am a mom.

 The three moms are a single mom, a newly widowed mom and the mom who is close to developing a problem with alcohol.
 I like all three characters.
 The potential alcoholic mom is dealing with the most lies in One Perfect Lie.
 The widow has drama from two grieving sons and the single mom becomes the romantic interest to Brennan’s character.
 But don’t take her lightly, she is determined.